Spikingformer: A Key Foundation Model for Spiking Neural Networks: Methods

+There are mainly three types of residual connections in SNNs: Vanilla Residual \cite{zheng2021going}, SEW Residual \cite{fang2021deep}, MS residual \cite{hu2021advancing}.
+However, Vanilla Residual connection suffers from performance degradation and gradient vanishing/exploding.
+Therefore, we mainly discuss the latter two residual connections.

-At present, Spikformer \cite{zhou2023spikformer} is the representative work combining deep SNNs with transformer architecture, while SEW ResNet \cite{fang2021deep} is the representative work of convolution-based deep SNNs.
-The residual learning plays an extremely important role in both Spikformer and SEW ResNet, but the ADD residual connections in Spikformer and SEW ResNet lead to non-spike computation (integer-float multiplications), which are not event-driven computation.
-As shown in Fig.\ref{fig:residual_a}, the residual learning of Spikformer and SEW ResNet could be formulated as follows:
+\textbf{The SEW Residual adopted in Spikformer.} At present, Spikformer \cite{zhou2023spikformer} is the representative work combining deep SNNs with transformer architecture.
+The residual learning plays an extremely important role in Spikformer, but the SEW Residual connections in Spikformer and SEW ResNet lead to non-spike computation (integer-float multiplications), which are not event-driven computations.
+As shown in Fig.\ref{fig: Neuromorphic residual}(a), the residual learning of Spikformer and SEW ResNet could be formulated as follows:

-where $S_l$ denotes the residual mapping learned as $S_l=\operatorname{SN}(\operatorname{ConvBN}(O_{l-1}))$.
-This residual design inevitably brings in non-spike data and thus MAC operations in the next layer / block.
-In particular, $S_l$ and $O_{l-1}$ are spike signals, and their output $O_l$ are non-spike signal whose range is $\{0, 1, 2\}$.
-Non-spike data destructs event-driven computation in the next convolution layer when computing $S_{l+1}$ of $O_{l+1}$.
+we denotes $\operatorname{SN}_l(\operatorname{ConvBN}_l(\textbf{O}_{l-1}))$ as $\textbf{S}_l$.
+This residual design inevitably brings in non-spike data and thus MAC operations in the next layer/block.
+In particular, $\textbf{S}_l$ and $\textbf{O}_{l-1}$ are spike signals, and their output $\textbf{O}_l$ are non-spike signal whose range is $\{0, 1, 2\}$.
+Non-spike data destructs event-driven computation in the next convolution layer when computing $\textbf{S}_{l+1}$ of $\textbf{O}_{l+1}$.
 As the depth of the network increases, the range of non-spike data values transmitted to the deeper layer of the network will also expand.
 In our implementations of Spikformer, the range of the non-spike data could increase to $\{0,1,2,...,16\}$ when testing Spikormer-8-512 on ImageNet 2012.
 Obviously, the range of non-spike data is approximately proportional to the number of residual blocks in Spikformer and SEW ResNet.

 In fact, integer-float multiplications are usually implemented in the same way as floating-point multiplication in hardware.
 In this case, the network will incur high energy consumption, approaching to the energy consumption of ANNs with the same structure, which is unacceptable for SNNs.